singkuangtan/singkuangtan.github.io/readme.md

 <img src="Screenshot 2025-08-10 at 6.21.47 PM.png" alt="alt text" width="400">

 Transformer model vc dim is same as MLP and it is related to size of attention layer matrix, n^2.
+Transformer has better scaling law than convolutional network, therefore I think transformer is the future.

 <h2 style="color:blue;">Group Convolution, Alexnet double branches bound</h2>